getapper/generator-g-next/README.md

 ### yo g-next:ajax

-- It should allow creating an AJAX function.\
+- It should allow creating an AJAX function.

-### yo g-next:pkg-mongo
+### yo g-next:pkg-mongodb

-- It should copy mongo db libraries inside the `lib` folder
-- It should install mongodb dependencies to the package json
-- It should also add mongo env vars to the env files
+- It should add mongo env vars to the env files

 ### yo g-next:api

-- It should allow to create a new API starting from a route and a method
-- It should create a new subfolder in the `./endpoints` folder with the API files inside
+- It should create unit test index.test.ts file
 - It should connect this endpoint function to the Next `./api` folder and its configuration files

 ### yo g-next:spa